VMware Blast Extreme Display Protocol in VMware HorizonVMware Horizon 7 version 7.10 and later

-This guide provides a technical description of Blast Extreme, including how to deploy it, configuration best practices, and benefits and limitations, for administrators who are considering using the Blast Extreme display protocol in their organization today.
+This guide provides a technical description of the Blast Extreme display protocol, including its benefits, limitations, and deployment options, for administrators who are considering using Blast Extreme in their organization today.

 Blast Extreme Benefits